Recently I wrote a post about How my New Schedule made me Super Productive, which became quite the popular post.

 You’re going to mess up.
 You’ll lose focus, forget your schedule, miss appointments, try and take on too many things etc.

 It’s okay.
 It’s not about perfection, it’s about making small changes that can help you.
-Over time these will become habits and you can find better productivity methods.
+Over time these will become habits and you can find better methods for efficient productivity.

 In my article regarding my new schedule, I admitted that the first week was hard.
 I was forever catching myself reaching for other tasks, opening too many tabs to just “check something”.